abinjustinkumaravel/tooclarity/README.md

-# TooClarity - React App Setup and Installation
+# TooClarity - Setup and Installation

 Welcome to **TooClarity**, a React app!
 This guide will help you set up and install the project on your local machine.